sindresorhus/get-stream/readme.md

 ## Errors

-When input stream emits an error, promise is rejected.
-The data gathered up until the error is passed via `buffer` property on the error object.
+If the input stream emits an `error` event, the promise will be rejected with the error.
+The buffered contents will be attached to the `buffer` property of the error.

 ```js
 getStream(streamThatErrorsAtTheEnd('unicorn'))